sunbird-cb/mentoring/src/api-doc/elevate-setup.md

 5. Create env file for Scheduler

-    It is not necessary to download the scheduling service's github code.
-For reference, add the following repository link: https://github.com/ELEVATE-Project/scheduler.git.
-If you have already cloned the repository, use the commands below.
+    The [link](https://github.com/ELEVATE-Project/scheduler.git) to the scheduler repository has been provided for your reference:

     ```bash
-    $ cd ../../scheduler/src
-    $ sudo nano .env
-    ```

-    If the repository isn't cloned, make a scheduler folder and a.env file.

-    ```bash
-    $ cd ../../
+    $ cd elevate/backend
-    $ mkdir scheduler
-    $ sudo nano .env
+    $ sudo nano scheduler_env
     ```

     Copy-paste the following env variables to the .env file: